 The Executive Board shall process the applications of new members and regulate the activities of ANN.
 The Board is composed of the editors of the full members, namely:

-Mr Meidyatama Suryodinigrat, Chief Editor, The Jakarta Post
+Mr. Meidyatama Suryodinigrat, Chief Editor, The Jakarta Post, Indonesia

-Mr Pook Ah Lek, Executive Editor-in-Chief, Sin Chew Daily
+Mr. Pook Ah Lek, Editor-in-Chief, Sin Chew Daily, Malaysia

-Mr Daniel Huang, Deputy Director, The China Post
+Mr. Daniel Huang, Deputy Director, The China Post, Taiwan

-Mr Wong Chun Wai, Group Chief Editor, The Star
+Mr. Wong Chun Wai, Group Chief Editor, The Star, Malaysia

 The chairman of the Executive Board shall have a term of one year.

-Mr Paul Linnarz, Regional Representative (Media) of KAS shall serve as adviser to the Board.
+Mr Torben Stephan, Regional Representative (Media) of KAS shall serve as adviser to the Board.